SettleScape/server/notes/personal-data-files.md

 Files that contain personal data which is necessary for the continued operation of the site and so cannot be deleted but which can be requested:
 * `minecraft/banned-ips.json`: A list of banned IP addresses.
 The most a user can request is it their IP address is in it, and the only way they can request that is by giving us their IP address.
 * `minecraft/banned-players.json`: Contains a list of usernames, UUIDs, and ban reasons.

-Current roadblocks to GDPR compliance:
-* I currently have no way to edit SQLite databases while the server is running, nor indeed on the server itself -- I have to move the data to my personal computer, edit it there by hand, and re-upload to the server, causing significant downtime *and* the moving of data to a new location.